-Supply chain solutions revenue increased \$299 million, or 11.9%, for the year.
-Freight services and logistics revenue increased by 11.9% during the year, with strong growth in our air and ground freight forwarding businesses, as well as our logistics business.
-The acquisition of Menlo Worldwide Forwarding, which was completed in December 2004, increased freight services and logistics revenue by \$33 million.
+Non-package revenue increased \$308 million, or 10.6%, for the year.
+UPS Supply Chain Solutions increased revenue by 10.3% during the year, with strong growth in our air and ground freight forwarding businesses, as well as our logistics business.
 Favorable currency fluctuations provided \$73 million of the increase in revenue for the year.
-The other businesses within supply chain solutions, which includes our retail franchising business, our mail and consulting services, and our financial business, increased revenue by 11.9% for the year, largely due to strong double-digit franchise and royalty revenue growth at our retail franchising business resulting from an expanding store base.
+The remainder of our non-package operations, which includes Mail Boxes Etc. (the franchisor of Mail Boxes Etc. and The UPS Store), UPS Capital, our mail and consulting services, and our excess value package insurance business, increased revenue by 11.3% for the year, largely due to strong double-digit franchise and royalty revenue growth at Mail Boxes Etc. resulting from an expanding store base, as well as higher excess value insurance revenue.
+Menlo Worldwide Forwarding, which was acquired in December 2004, added \$33 million in revenue.